 - Outline exactly what will be happening to the parent.

-- Send a special message for your student.
+- Send a special message to your student.

 - Ask if there are any questions or concerns … then answer them patiently.